an-dr/VisioneR/src/VisionerWebcam/README.md

 # VisionerWebcam

-Visioner implementation based on reading images from `input` folder and reading scene from a webcab.
+Visioner implementation based on reading images from `input` folder and reading scene from a webcam.
 Expects images of following types:

 - `input/object_good_*` - image of an object for positive response
 - `input/object_bad_*` - image of an object for negative response